helloflask/flask-dropzone/docs/advanced.rst

 ----------------------

-Although Dropzone.js can handle client side validation for uploads, but you still need to setup server side validation for security conern.
+Although Dropzone.js can handle client side validation for uploads, but you still need to setup server side validation for security concern.
 Just do what you normally do (extension check, size check etc.), the only thing you should remember is to return plain text error message as response body when something was wrong.
 Fox example, if we only want